UnaryPlus/BadBidenTranslations/README.md

 # Bad Biden Translations
-A [Twitter bot](https://twitter.com/badbidentrans) that posts bad translations of the president's tweets.
-It uses google translate to convert the text into five random languages and then back into English.
-I'm not trying to make a political statement or anything, I just thought it would be funny.
+This is the source code for a Twitter bot which is now deactivated.
+It posted bad translations of the president's tweets by running them through google translate a bunch of times.